-Gamida Cell is an advanced cell therapy company committed to finding cures for blood cancers and serious blood diseases.
-We harness our cell expansion platform to create therapies with the potential to redefine standards of care in areas of serious medical need.
-Gamida Cell is a publicly traded company (Nasdaq: GMDA).
+Gamida Cell is an advanced cell therapy company committed to finding cures for cancer and other serious diseases.
+We apply a proprietary expansion platform to allogeneic cell sources, including umbilical cord blood-derived cells and NK cells, which leverages the properties of nicotinamide (NAM) to create products with the potential to redefine standards of care.

 General Scope and Summary